SCONE: Surface Coverage Optimization in Unknown Environments by Volumetric Integration

 The depth sensor starts from a random pose (from which, at least, a part of the main structure to reconstruct is visible).
 Then, at each iteration, our method estimates the coverage gain of direct neighboring poses in the 5D grid, and selects the one with the highest score.
 The sensor moves to this position, captures a new partial point cloud and concatenates it to the previous one.
 Since we focus on online path planning for dense reconstruction optimization and designed our model to be scalable with local neighborhood features, the size of the global point cloud can become very large.
 We iterate the process either 100 times to build a full path around the object in around 5 minutes on a single Nvidia GTX1080 GPU, and recovered a partial point cloud with up to 100,000 points.

 Contrary to single, small-scale object reconstruction where the object is always entirely included in the field of view, we simulated a limited range in terms of field of view and depth for the depth sensor, so that the extent of the entire scene cannot be covered in a single view.
 Thus, taking pictures at long range and going around the scene randomly is not an efficient strategy; the sensor must find a path around the surface to optimize the full coverage.
 We use a ray-casting renderer to approximate a real Lidar.
-More details about the experiments can be found in the supplementary material.\vincentrmk{still supp mat?}
+More details about the experiments can be found in the appendix.\vincentrmk{still supp mat?}